MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 **Customer Insights supports three types of measures:**

 - **Customer attribute**: This measure is a single field per customer that reflects a score, value, or state for the customer.
-Customer attributes are created as attributes in a new system-generated entity called **Customr_Measure.** (can be viewed on the **Entities** page).
+Customer attributes are created as attributes in a new system-generated entity called **Customer_Measure.** (can be viewed on the **Entities** page).
 Examples are *Lifetime Value* and *Total Sales*.

  > [!div class="mx-imgBorder"]
  > ![](media/measures-customer-entity.png "Customer_Measure attribute")